ibm-cloud-docs/vpc/vsi_is_create_instance.md

 ### Creating a boot volume from a snapshot and use it to provision a new instance from the CLI
 {: #create-instance-bootable-snapshot-cli}

 You can create a boot volume from a bootable [snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-concepts) and use that for your image.
-When you run the `ibmcloud is instance-create` command, specify the `source_snapshot` subproperty in the boot volume JSON and the ID or name of a bootable snapshot.
+When you run the `ibmcloud is instance-create` command, specify the `source_snapshot` subproperty in the boot volume JSON and the ID, name, or CRN [New]{: tag-new} of a bootable snapshot.
 For an example, see [Create a boot volume from a snapshot for a new instance from the CLI](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=cli#snapshots-vpc-restore-boot-CLI).

 ## Next steps after an instance is created from the CLI
 {: #next-step-after-creating-virtual-servers-cli}